-Josie Henry completed her eighth season at Case Western Reserve in 2018.
+Josie Henry begins her 10th season at Case Western Reserve in 2020.
 Formerly an assistant coach at Division I Cleveland State University, Henry continues to lead a remarkable turnaround for the program since being named to her post during the summer of 2010.

-Under Henry’s tutelage, the Spartans have averaged 26 wins during the past six seasons with an overall mark of 205-127 (.617) in her eight years, making her the winningest coach in the program's history.
+Under Henry’s tutelage, the Spartans have averaged 26 wins during the past eight seasons with an overall mark of 230-140 (.622) in her nine years, making her the winningest coach in the program's history.

 In 2018, the team recorded its most successful season in program history, as they finished the campaign with a program-best 38-12 overall record and finished tied for fifth at the 2018 NCAA Division III Softball Championships.
 The Spartans qualified for the NCAA Division III Tournament for the only the second time in program history during the campaign, and made its' first-ever appearance in the finals round of the NCAA Championships.
 CWRU finished tied for fifth at the championships, which is the highest national finish for any team in Case Western Reserve University athletics history.
 CWRU finished the year ranked sixth in the final National Fastpitch Coaches Association Division III Top-25 Poll, a 16-spot improvement on their ranking from earlier in the regular season when they checked in at 22nd in the national rankings.
 This is the highest the team has ever been ranked in the NFCA's final poll of the year.
 The NFCA has issued a top-25 since the start of the 1995 season.